 - a.
 Background: Provide a brief statement of the ideas and reasoning behind the proposed work.
 Describe previous experience most pertinent to this proposal.
 Cite relevant literature references. - b.
 Concept: State the concept to be explored and the possible outcomes. - c.
-Objectives: State concisely the specific aims and a plan for how the project will be executed. - d.
-Innovation: State concisely how the concept is innovative. - e.
-Relevance: State concisely how the proposed research advances the understanding of prostate cancer biology or etiology or the prevention, detection, diagnosis, and/or treatment of prostate cancer. - 7.
+Objectives: State concisely the specific aims and a plan for how the project will be executed - d.
+Feasibility/Plausibility: Provide sufficient detail of experimental design and/or methodology to support the feasibility and plausibility of the project. - e.
+Innovation: State concisely how the concept is innovative and how it relates to the current state of knowledge in the area. - f.
+Relevance: State concisely how the proposed research may advance the understanding of prostate cancer biology or etiology or the prevention, detection, diagnosis, and/or treatment of prostate cancer. - 7.
 Abbreviations: Start section on a new page; one-page limit.
-Provide a list of all acronyms, abbreviations, and symbols used. - 8.
-References: Start section on a new page; no page limit.
+Provide a list of all acronyms, abbreviations, and symbols used.

+- 8. References: Start section on a new page; no page limit.
 List all relevant references using a standard reference format that includes the full citation (i.e., author(s), year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate). - 9.
 Biographical Sketches: Three-page limit per individual.
 Biographical sketches should be included for each of the key personnel listed on the budget page, including collaborating investigators and support staff.
 These documents are a critical component of the review process.
 Incomplete or missing biographical sketches may result in lower priority scores.
 The Biographical Sketch form may be used.
 Use of this form is not mandatory, but the information requested shall be presented in a similar format. - 10.
 Existing/Pending Support: Start section on a new page; no page limit.
-List on a separate page, the titles, time commitments, supporting agencies, durations, and levels of funding for all existing and pending research projects involving the PI and key personnel.
+List on a separate page the titles, time commitments, supporting agencies, durations, and levels of funding for all existing and pending research projects involving the PI and key personnel.
 If no support exists, state "none."

-Proposals submitted under this program announcement should not duplicate other funded research projects.

-- 11. Facilities/Equipment Description: No page limit.
+Proposals submitted under this program announcement should not duplicate other funded research projects. - 11.
+Facilities/Equipment Description: No page limit.
 Describe the facilities available for performance of the proposed research/services.
 Describe the institutional commitment, including any additional facilities or equipment proposed for purchase or available for use at no cost to the USAMRMC.
-Indicate if government-owned facilities or equipment are proposed for use. - 12.
-Questionnaires, Survey Instruments, or Clinical Protocols: Not applicable to Exploration Hypothesis Development Awards submissions. - 13.
+Indicate if Government-owned facilities or equipment are proposed for use. - 12.
+Questionnaires, Survey Instruments, or Clinical Protocols: Not applicable to Exploration Hypothesis Development Awards. - 13.
 Publications and/or Patent Abstracts: Five-document limit.
 Include up to five relevant publication reprints and/or patent abstracts.
 A patent abstract should provide a non-proprietary description of the patent application.
 If more than five such items are included in the submission, the extra items will not be peer reviewed. - 14.
 Administrative Documentation: No page limit.
 Submit only material specifically requested or required in this program announcement.
-This section is not for additional data, figures, or other similar information.
+This section is not for additional figures, tables, graphs, photographs, diagrams, chemical structures, pictures, pictorials, cartoons, or other relevant information needed to judge the proposal.
 Unrequested material that is submitted may be construed as an attempt to gain a competitive advantage and will be removed; it may be grounds for administrative rejection of the proposal.